NEONScience/NEON-Data-Skills/_posts/data-institutes/setup/01-01-2016-neon-intro.md

 ---
 layout: post
-title: "Introduction to the Introduction to the National Ecological Observatory Network (NEON) "
+title: "Introduction to the National Ecological Observatory Network (NEON) "
 description: "This page provides an overview of NEON and the data provided by NEON."
 date: 2016-05-19
 dateCreated: 2014-05-06